sharklightning/Mochitsuki/README.md

 ## Introduction

 Mochitsuki takes any text input.
-By default it generates flashcards using OpenAI's GPT-3 Davinci model, in markdown format.
+By default it generates flashcards using OpenAI's Turbo GPT-3.5 model, in markdown format.

 Optionally you can configure Mochitsuki to automatically import to [Mochi](https://mochi.cards/) (this requires Mochi Pro subscription).
 Alternatively, you can dump the cards as an Anki or Mochi export and manually import them to your preferred flashcard application.